Stop paying your jQuery tax

 I'd be really interested to hear more about your thoughts on clean ways for registering scripts at the bottom of the page.
 Have you settled on an approach and just need to implement it?
 Or are still evaluating?
 Thanks

-Zachary_Johnson about 12 years ago
+Zachary_Johnson almost 13 years ago

 Zachary_Johnson